HackCU/pages/_pages/policies/travel.md

 ## Flying in

 You should look for flights to Denver International Airport (DIA).
 From there you can take a bus, the RTD AB line, that runs from the airport to our university campus.
 Find the bus schedule and fares [here](http://www3.rtd-denver.com/schedules/getSchedule.action?routeId=AB).
-Get off at the Baseline and Broadway stop, and follow the route from the bus stop to the Wolf Law building just 4 minutes away.

 ## International Travel